 Dogs will also need walking.
 They cannot just stay in a small kennel all the time.
 For this reason, many dog boarding facilities have a large outdoor area.
 It can get quite costly to purchase and maintain, depending on where you live.

 Many professional dog boarding facilities have indoor kennels, which lead to an outdoor dog run.
 Although it may cost more initially, the business will save on labor in the long run because the company won’t need to have multiple staff members walking dogs day and night — the dogs can simply leave to the outside of the kennel whenever they want to.
 However, this requires a relatively large building and lot.
 Interested in starting your own business?
-Check out our guide.
+Check out guide to starting a business.

 Insurance